newamericafoundation/digi_survey_assure/docs/998-contributing.md

 ## Frontend TypeScript Migrations

-- Defintion: the application started off without TypeScript on the frontend, but was later added, leaving some legacy files still written in plain JS.
+- Definition: the application started off without TypeScript on the frontend, but was later added, leaving some legacy files still written in plain JS.
 In an effort to clean up the frontend code, all `.js` files need to be converted to properly typed `.tsx` files.

 ---------

 ## Modular Visualizers for Frontend

-- Defintion: presently, ChartJS is the only supported visualizer on the frontend.
+- Definition: presently, ChartJS is the only supported visualizer on the frontend.
 Making this modular will allow for cleaner code when additional visualizer plugins are created (see `frontend/src/components/Question.js`).

 ---------

 ## Improved UX around blockchain events/long lived events (mass imports)

-- Defintion: Blockchain events when performing "mass" actions (mass import, closing a survey, etc.) can take long periods of time.
+- Definition: Blockchain events when performing "mass" actions (mass import, closing a survey, etc.) can take long periods of time.
 The program needs a better UX for displaying that progress to the user.

 ---------

 ## Cache Computed Question Responses for Closed Surveys

-- Defintion: Additional caching is needed for questions and question groups once a survey is closed.
+- Definition: Additional caching is needed for questions and question groups once a survey is closed.

 ---------